6.1.4 - Internal Controls

 When a proper system of internal controls is enforced, more than one person will be involved in every transaction, especially relating to cash.
 This provides the cross-checking of one against the other for the protection of both, as well as protection for the location and the assets.

 Control activities are the specific policies and procedures a location uses.
-The most important control activities involve segregation of duties, proper authorization of transactions and activities, adequate documents and records, physical control over assets and records, and independent checks on performance.
+The most important control activities involve separtion of duties, proper authorization of transactions and activities, adequate documents and records, physical control over assets and records, and independent checks on performance.

-Segregation of duties requires that
+Separation of duties requires that

 different individuals be assigned responsibility for different elements